×

 As you continue to learn, don’t worry if you need to stray from your schedule!
 It’s okay to move away from it as long as you feel like you’re learning.

-No matter whatever else you decide, a good rule of thumb is to try to learn at least 10-15 new German words every day.
+No matter what else you decide, a good rule of thumb is to try to learn at least 10-15 new German words every day.
 It might not sound like a lot, but pretty soon you’ll have an impressive vocabulary to work with!
 By the end of one month, you could have a functional vocabulary of nearly 500 words.

 2. Enroll in an Intensive German Course